 Learn more: www.nswjbd.org

-The Jeremy Spinak Young Leaders Program is an intensive seven week program which involves a series of workshops, encounters, tours and meetings.
+The Jeremy Spinak Young Leaders Program (JSYLP) is an intensive nine week program which involves a series of workshops, seminars, encounters and tours.
 Through each session, participants will broaden their knowledge and skills while furthering their leadership capabilities.
 The program is designed to both inspire and empower each participant to reach their leadership potential.

-It brings together a select group of participants together with an inspiring array of expert presenters and guest speakers.
+The JSYLP brings together a select cohort of individuals with an inspiring array of expert presenters and guest speakers.
 Throughout the program participants will be given resources and opportunities to further their own professional development.

 If you are a student or professional aged 18-35 and interested in the Jewish community, public affairs or advancing your own career, we encourage you to apply for this unique opportunity.

-Learn first hand the art of politics from politicians, journalists and communal leaders.
-Put want you learn to practice and develop political campaign strategy.
+Learn the art of politics from politicians, journalists and communal leaders.
+Develop campaign strategies and put your skills to practical use.

-Develop and refine your leadership qualities and skills.
-Hear from subject matter experts to become the best possible leader.
+Develop and refine your leadership qualities.
+Hear from subject matter experts and become the leader you want to be.

-Use your powers of persuasion to influence others around you.
-Develop confidence to deliver key messaging to wider audiences.
+Use your powers of persuasion to influence others.
+Develop confidence to deliver speeches and convey key messages to wider audiences.

 Understand how to network with those around you and connect with people using social & digital media.